kamlesh5813/kamlesh5813/README.md

 -->

 <h3>
+  :man_student:

-- 🔭 I’m currently a Final Year Student at Sinhgad Institutes of Technical Education.
+- 🔭 Student at Sinhgad Institutes of Technical Education.
 - 🌱 I’m currently learning Back-End, Databases, React.
 - 👯 I’m looking to collaborate on projects based on Web Developments.
 - 💬 Ask me about joke